Use Aurora HDR for free for 14 days.

 Artistic lens flare is a good technique to spice up your photography.
 Start creating dreamy pictures with this ultimate beginner’s guide.

+If you want to add lens flare to the photo and get a really chic effect, consider shooting at the golden hour.
 Sunrise and sunset are the best times of day to achieve the softest, most desirable natural light.
-They’re the ideal time to get great lens flares.
+They’re the ideal time to get great optical lens flares.
 In photography, we call this period around sunrise and sunset the golden hour.
-At these early and late hours, the sun is at the optimal angle for achieving quality lens flare, and light streaks and orbs are clearly visible.
+At these early and late hours, the sun is at the optimal angle for achieving quality lens flare, and light streaks and orbs are clearly visible in the photo.

 What does a lens hood do?
-Normally, the hood protects your images from flare.
-It’s actually a very important thing, but not when it comes to shooting golden lens flares.
+Normally, the anti-reflective hood protects your images from a flare.
+A lens hood is actually a very important thing, but not when it comes to shooting golden lens flares.
 By removing the lens hood, you’ll most likely achieve fairy light flares in your images.

 To make lens flare images with light orbs, streaks, and tear-shaped blobs, it’s best to use a wide or extremely wide-angle lens.
-Ensure that your glass is absolutely clean.
+Ensure that your glass is absolutely clean - this is the only way to get a really beautiful sun flare photo.
 A greasy surface will blur the image, if not spoil it completely.
 Meter with the sun in your image, then adjust the focal length if necessary – set it to f/11 or even f/16 to maximize the effect.
 The lens diaphragm and the number of blades your lens has will have an effect on the sun rays – the more blades the better.
 Go, for example, with a nine-bladed diaphragm.

 To get the desired results, try capturing flares in the forest or framing individual trees.
 But shooting in a variety of situations will breed authentic images.
 In the photo below, the neon pink circles of stray light unveil the unique atmosphere of Hong Kong.